How To Adopt

 Can I adopt a dog if I don't have a fenced yard?

 It all depends on the dog!
 Some require a fenced yard, and some don’t.
-For dogs that do require a fenced yard, it’s noted in their adoption bio.
-If you have any questions about if a fenced yard is required for a particular dog, please ask our shelter staff.
+For dogs that do require a fenced yard, it’s noted in their adoption profiles on our website.
+If you have any questions about a particular dog and whether a fenced yard is required for that dog, please ask our shelter staff.

 Why is there an adoption fee?

 All of our animals for adoption have received a wellness examination, a spay/neuter surgery, a microchip with national registration, their initial vaccines, and possibly even further medical care and/or training.
-Adopters also get a free follow-up wellness exam at VCA Animal Hospitals and pet care counseling.
+Adopters also get a free follow-up wellness exam at participating veterinary practices and pet care counseling.

 Adoption prices are a great value for your money because a spay/neuter surgery alone could cost you between $400 to $500 at a veterinary hospital.